KouroshBeheshtinejad/KouroshBeheshtinejad/README.md

 - **Machine Learning Engineer and Data Scientist**
 - **AI Researcher**

-  On the Paths of Python and Implementing Real Projects

 I have done projects such as:
 - Research on the Application of Machine Learning in Cybersecurity